byu-cpe/ecen522r-hw-security/_labs/modchip.md

 ## What to Submit

-Create a lab report document that contains the items mentioned above. <span style="color:red">Make sure to save this as *lab_modchip/report.pdf*,</span>
+Commit your `main.c` and create a lab report document that contains the items mentioned above. <span style="color:red">Make sure to save this as *lab_modchip/report.pdf*,</span>
 and submit using the [submission instructions]({% link _pages/lab_instructions.md %}#submission).